- Stomach stapling

-- Those with intestinal conditions such as intestinal obstruction, anaemia, osteoporosis, vitamin deficiency and protein deficiency because it will not aggravate those condition, unlike some other procedures.
+- Those with intestinal conditions such as intestinal obstruction, anaemia, osteoporosis, vitamin deficiency and protein deficiency as it will not aggravate those conditions, unlike some other procedures.

 - Peckish?
 The procedure requires fewer food restrictions after surgery, however patients will have to stick to a strict diet after surgery.

 Expected weight loss

 The gastric sleeve, also known as the vertical sleeve gastrectomy is a restrictive weight loss surgery procedure.
 During surgery, about 85% of the existing stomach is removed leaving a portion of the stomach that is about the size and shape of a banana, or sleeve.
 The new capacity of the stomach ranges from about 60 to 150 cc, depending on the surgeon’s final estimation.
 The outlet valves and nerves to the stomach are left intact meaning that stomach function is not compromised despite the procedure.

 The vertical sleeve gastrectomy does not offer as significant a weight loss as gastric bypass.
 Indeed there is a possibility of weight regain after surgery.

 Staple leakage is a very serious complication that could require hospitalization.
 As with any major surgery, additional risks can include post-operative bleeding, small bowel obstruction, pneumonia and even death.

 - Since there is no intestinal bypass, weight loss may not be as great as other surgical procedures.